manhbi18112005/express-status-monitor/README.md

 ## Installation & setup

-1. Run `npm install express-status-monitor-plus --save`
+1. Run `npm install express-status-monitor-plus`
 2. Before any other middleware or router add following line:
 `app.use(require('express-status-monitor-plus')());`
 3. Run server and go to `/status`